-- A. Remove waterproof cap from the 9-pin sonde connector and attach sonde cable from laptop to the sonde. - B. Take a spare Hydrolab battery and attach it to the connector on the laptop. - C. Launch "Ecowatch" and select the sonde icon from the TOOLBAR menu. - D. Choose COM 1(or sometimes COM 4 depending on which laptop you use) when prompted to select COM port then press <Enter>. - E. Type menu at the # prompt and select SYSTEM. - F. Select Date & Time, then select Time. - G. From a reliable time source, such as the radio controlled clock or the phone operator, enter correct time of day in Eastern Standard Time, then press <Enter> simultaneously with correct time.
+- A. Remove waterproof cap from the 9-pin sonde connector and attach sonde cable from laptop to the sonde. - B. Launch "Ecowatch" and select the sonde icon icon from the TOOLBAR menu. - C. Choose COM 1 (or sometimes COM 4 depending on which laptop you use) when prompted to select COM port then press <Enter>. - E. Type menu at the # prompt and select SYSTEM. - F. Select Date & Time, then select Time. - G. From a reliable time source, such as the radio controlled clock or the phone operator, enter correct time of day in Eastern Standard Time, then press <Enter> simultaneously with correct time.
 Time has now been set. - H. Return to the main menu by pressing <Esc>. - I. Next select Report. - J. Select the following parameters prior to calibration: - -Time, Temp C, SpCond mS/cm, Sal ppt, pH, pH mV, Turbidity NTU, Chl ug/L, Chl RFU, ODO Sat%, ODO mg/l, Battery volts. - K. Press Esc until you are back to the main menu.

 Note: If sonde is to be used on the R/V Kerhin, you MUST set it up to log data.
 To do this, AFTER calibrating sonde return to main menu.
-Initiate data logging by selecting RUN, then UNATTENDED SAMPLE.
-Enter INTERVAL (4 seconds), START DATE (Ideally day of cruise), START TIME (IDEALLY 2 HOURS BEFORE CRUISE BEGINS), DURATION (2 days), FILE NAME and SITE.
+Initiate data logging by selecting Run, then Unattended Sample.
+Enter Interval (4 seconds), Start Date (Ideally day of cruise), Start Time (Ideally 2 hours before Cruise Begins), Duration (2 days), File Name and Site.
 The file name will be the 3 letter segment code followed by mmyy.
 For example, for segment CB4 in April 2017 would be CB40417.